- Research News

 The Aphrodisias Regional Survey was begun in 2005 in order to investigate the interaction between human habitation and the natural environment in a 600-square-kilometer area around Aphrodisias from prehistory to the present day, especially in the Hellenistic and Roman periods.
 Major fieldwork combining intensive and non-intensive archaeological survey and geological and geographical investigation was completed in 2009.
 Approximately 670 archaeological points of interest have been recorded and entered into a Geographical Information System (GIS), including tombs, farmsteads and settlements, caves, wine and olive oil presses, quarries, aqueducts and cisterns, rural sanctuaries and churches, and a network of fortified citadels and hilltop watchtowers.
 The work has been sponsored by New York University and the University of Michigan, with major financial support from the Leon Levy Foundation.

 The excavations at Aphrodisias have made significant contributions to the history of the ancient Mediterranean city.
-Regional survey has extended our knowledge of the site in both time and space--providing new information about Aphrodisias and environs before and after the heyday of the city and illuminating the interaction between town and countryside in numerous ways.
+Regional survey has extended our knowledge of the site in both time and space — providing new information about Aphrodisias and environs before and after the heyday of the city and illuminating the interaction between town and countryside in numerous ways.
 The results of the survey were published in 2012 in a multi-authored volume including special studies on pre-Roman and Roman tombs, pottery, geology and marble quarrying, olive-oil production, aqueducts and water supply, inscriptions, and suburban and rural churches.
+A shorter publication intended for general audiences appeared in 2017: The Countryside of Aphrodisias.